pygame/pygame/docs/reST/tut/PygameIntro.rst

 rest of the game is written with Python.
 The game is a bloody action 3rd person perspective fighter.
 You control medieval warriors into intricate decapitating combination attacks while exploring dungeons and castles.
-You can download third party addons for this game, and find they are nothing more than Python source files.
+You can download third party add-ons for this game, and find they are nothing more than Python source files.

 More recently, Python has been used a variety of games like Freedom